GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 Now our import will use the local file.

 If we used harvest to set up the datasets, they are probably already queued to import.
-If not, we can set up our dataset to import:
+If not, we can set up our dataset to import.
+We use :code:`dkan:datastore:localize`, which will finalize the localization of the files we've uploaded, and will also then trigger the database imports of these resources.

 .. prompt:: bash $

-    drush dkan:datastore:import --deferred 1fecf29222b12fc1ce2678abbc8f870f
+    drush dkan:datastore:localize --deferred 1fecf29222b12fc1ce2678abbc8f870f

 .. code-block:: shell-session
     :caption: Response